navamikairanda/phi_sft/README.md

 conda activate phi_sft
 python -u reconstruct_surfaces_from_sequence.py ${data_root}/${sequence_type} ${code_root}/phi_sft/config/expt_${sequence_type}_${sequence_name}.ini
 ```
 The reconstruction process requires several hundred iterations in most cases, which takes 16−24 hours on an Nvidia RTX 8000 GPU for roughly 50 frames of 1920x1080 image sequences and template mesh ~300 vertices.
-During recontruction at every `i_save` iterations, the code will save checkpoints and evaluate quantitatively against the groundtruth and store the result in log.txt.
+During reconstruction at every `i_save` iterations, the code will save checkpoints and evaluate quantitatively against the ground-truth and store the result in log.txt.

 To resume training from last checkpoint (e.g. iteration 100), set `reload=False` and `i_reload=100` in experiment configuration file `${code_root}/phi_sft/config/expt_real_s3.ini` and run `reconstruct_surfaces_from_sequence.py ` script above

 ### Preparing real sequences

-If you would like to try Φ-SfT on your own dataset, create a folder `${sequence_name}` in `${data_root}/real` with the following structure
+If you would like to try Φ-SfT on your dataset, create a folder `${sequence_name}` in `${data_root}/real` with the following structure
 * `rgbs` with monocular RGB images of a deforming surface
 * `point_clouds` with point cloud for 3D template of the surface corresponding to the first frame
 * `masks` segmentation masks